isu-digital/digital-collections-template/README.md

+# Changelog
+mrcummings 11/22/2024
+Removed Locations from home-infographic.html and the navbar because Story County is the only location in this collection.

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.